redox-os/book/src/configuration-settings.md

 In the previous example, the build system's default behavior was overridden by explicitly setting a package to use a pre-built binary.
 To configure the build system to download pre-built packages by *default*, however, we can set the `REPO_BINARY` environment variable (`REPO_BINARY?=1`).

 When `REPO_BINARY` is enabled, the Redox image is made to use pre-built binaries for all packages assigned to `{}`; when `REPO_BINARY` is *disabled*, however, those same packages are compiled from source (i.e., recipes).

+(This environment variable has the same source compilation behavior of `recipe = "binary"` seen above)

 For example: